Jump to

 Care Finders

 How can we help?
-COTA SA is delighted to be funded by Adelaide PHN to provide a care finder service to older people living in the Adelaide metropolitan area.
+COTA SA is delighted to be funded by Adelaide PHN to provide a care finder service to vulnerable older people living in the Adelaide metropolitan area.

 Older people living in metropolitan Adelaide can contact COTA SA and talk to one of our team of Aged Care Navigators who will be able to assist with information and support options.
 This is a free service developed to support vulnerable people – who have no one else who can support them – to interact with My Aged Care, access aged care services and access other relevant supports in the community.